Austrolestes

 Austrolestes is a genus of medium to large-sized damselflies in the family Lestidae.

+Description

 Austrolestes damselflies sit with their wings folded completely back.

 Males are usually bright blue and black, the females duller.

+Distribution

 Members of this genus are found in Australia, New Zealand and South Pacific islands.

+Etymology

+The genus name Austrolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Lestes, a genus name derived from Greek λῃστής (lēstēs, “robber”).
+The name refers to a southern representative of that group.

 Species

 The genus Austrolestes includes the following species: